Rebecca Rienks

 After years of voracious music exploration and obsessive concert-going, Rebecca moved to Los Angeles to attend USC’s prestigious Thornton School of Music, majoring in Music Industry.
 Internships at Capitol Records, Interscope Records and the Sunset Strip’s historic Roxy paved the way for her entry into music supervision, as an assistant in the music department at Lionsgate Films.
 She has since gone on to work on over 120 film, television and soundtrack projects and countless pieces of advertising creative.
 Her work can be seen at all levels: critically-lauded indie films, box office #1s, niche documentaries, Super Bowl spots and both scripted and unscripted TV.

-Rebecca just wrapped the independent film She Dances (starring Steve Zahn and Ethan Hawke) and is currently music supervising the forthcoming HBO comedy series, The Chair Company (created by Tim Robinson and Zach Kanin).
-In her role as a Music Executive, she is consulting on HBO’s DTF St. Louis (written and directed by Steve Conrad, starring Jason Bateman and David Harbour), Lanterns (from DC Studios, created by Damon Lindelof and Chris Mundy) and season three of Julian Fellowes’ Emmy-winning historical drama, The Gilded Age.
+Rebecca just wrapped music supervising the independent film She Dances (starring Steve Zahn and Ethan Hawke) and the first season of Tim Robinson and Zach Kanin's The Chair Company, the top-rated freshman comedy in HBO Max history.
+She is currently music supervising Larry David's forthcoming American history sketch comedy series, produced by the Obamas' Higher Ground.
+In her role as a Music Executive, she is consulting on HBO’s DTF St. Louis (written/directed by Steve Conrad, starring Jason Bateman, David Harbour and Linda Cardellini), Lanterns (from DC Studios, created by Chris Mundy and Damon Lindelof) and season four of Julian Fellowes’ Emmy-winning historical drama, The Gilded Age.

 A relentless fan and self-identified “music agnostic,” Rebecca still believes in getting to the festival early, assuming front row power stance and always catching the opening act.
 Her Rolling Stone subscription expires in 2059.